-- Over the last year, we investigated 152 complaints from tenants in private rented accommodation and 216 from HMO tenants (Houses of Multiple Occupation), which resulted in serious health and safety failings being put right.
+Communities Over the last year, we investigated 152 complaints from tenants in private rented accommodation and 216 from HMO tenants (Houses of Multiple Occupation), which resulted in serious health and safety failings being put right.
 Supported by £196,000 from the Government's 'Controlling Migration' fund, we have been able to build upon our existing enforcement work.
 By undertaking street-by-street inspections in Wisbech, we have gathered valuable property intelligence and uncovered hidden issues.
-In just one year, officers inspected 1,746 properties and made 719 interventions. - Supported by new housing legislation, we prevented 315 households from becoming homeless; a 174% increase since 2017/18.
+In just one year, officers inspected 1,746 properties and made 719 interventions.
+Supported by new housing legislation, we prevented 315 households from becoming homeless; a 174% increase since 2017/18.
 Our Migrant Outreach Worker (also financed from Government's 'Controlling Migration' fund) is working with over 30 clients in Wisbech to find a route away from sleeping rough.
 Successful work continues through the Cambridgeshire and Peterborough 'Trailblazer' project to pilot early approaches to homelessness prevention.
 Through £900,000 of Government funding, the project has received over 1,130 referrals since inception (August 2017).
 463 of these were from Fenland; the highest rate in Cambridgeshire.
-Our Housing Options team continue to give valuable advice, with nearly 1,800 households asking for advice in 2018/19. - Financed through the 'Better Care Scheme', we adapted 145 homes to help elderly and disabled people remain safe, secure and protected at home.
-97% of people asked were satisfied with the works and said it has made their life easier 1 year on. - 310 people attended our Golden Age events.
+Our Housing Options team continue to give valuable advice, with nearly 1,800 households asking for advice in 2018/19.
+Financed through the 'Better Care Scheme', we adapted 145 homes to help elderly and disabled people remain safe, secure and protected at home.
+97% of people astended our Golden Age events.
 Designed for the over 60's, attendees can get advice from a variety of partner organisations as well as enjoying tea and cake.
 Most recently in Chatteris (February), attendees received advice about fire safety, avoiding scams, calling 999, getting help in a power cut and joining voluntary groups.
-Of those asked, 100% (66 people) were satisfied with events. - We held the 12th annual Pride in Fenland awards to honour the district's unsung heroes.
-Organised in partnership with the Fenland Citizen newspaper, over 200 people attended a celebration evening in Wisbech St Mary to recognise the work of selfless volunteers.
-Winners and runners-up were chosen in six categories including good neighbour, young citizen and sports volunteer in the community
+Of those asked, 100% (66 people) were satisfied with events.
+We held the 12th annual Pride in Fenland awards to honour the district's unsung heroes.
+Organised in partnership with the Fe Economy chosen in six categories including good neighbour, young citizen and sports volunteer in the community Our Business Premises continue to provide popular 'start up' and conference Our Dusiness Fremises continue to provide popular start up and conterence sites, with 92% occupancy.
+100% of customers surveyed were happy with our facilities.
+Later this year, the Boathouse will also become the new location for our Wisbech One Stop Shop.
+Our Wisbech Yacht Harbour remains busy.
+Our full-time berths are fully occupied and we are exceeding targets for boatlift operations.
+Alongside Lincolnshire County Council and Kings Lynn Borough Council, we are developing a marketing plan for the leisure ports in the wider Wash area.
+A bid has also been placed with the Government Coastal and Communities fund to finance extra infrastructure and operational costs